 I have been a busy bee since I got home.
 It was rough for the first month, especially since I started classes immediately.
 Understandably, I found it incredibly difficult to wind down from an amazing four months of traveling.
 It was impossible to sit still, even though all I wanted to do was relax.
 All the while, I’m trying to process this crazy experience and figure out how to best move forward.
 This blew up beyond anyone’s wildest dreams and it transformed me and my future.
 So now, after months of processing, planning, and retrospection, I am excited to share with you what’s next…

-Over the next 6 months, I will be completing my MS in Sports Business.
-Originally the plan was to pursue a PhD in the same field, but things have changed.
+I’m just about done with my MS in Sport Business, and originally the plan was to pursue a PhD in the same field, but things have changed.
 Through social media and my blog, I have this amazing platform and have become a digital storyteller, sharing my experiences with people across the world.
 I have this voice that people want to hear and it’s an amazing thing.
-My new semester starts next week, and I will be taking an Entrepreneurial Journalism class focused on content creation and strategy for my blog with an expert in the field through Temple’s Klein School of Media.
-Additionally, I will be continuing to work with the professors I worked from last summer at on developing a business plan for my blog moving forward because I want this to be a huge part of my future.
-I’ll conclude my degree at Temple this summer and plan on pursuing a PhD in Media Studies/Journalism/Emerging Media in the fall.
+I’ll conclude my degree in a couple weeks and am excited to announce that I will be pursuing my PhD in Media Research and Practice at University of Colorado Boulder this upcoming fall.

 I want to become an expert on blogging as an emerging media and new form of journalism.
 Additionally, I want to focus on digital storytelling (especially through Instagram as a lens) and use my experiences and data I’ve collected and will continue to collect over the course of my Doctoral degree.
 My hope is that I become some kind of blogging and Instagram guru and can inspire future generations of bloggers and students who like to think outside the box and want to create their own path.